Hagiang53/UserList-Uppgift/README.md

 ## How to run the code

 1. Pull the code from Github
+2. Se till att du har Java JDK installerat på din Linux-dator.
-2. Open the project in Intellij IDEA
+3. Open the project in Intellij IDEA
-3. Run `main` class to execute the application.
+4. Run `main` class to execute the application.

 ## Project structure